ishaa-305/CSV-Analytics-Dashboard/README.md

 ## Project Description

 CSV Analytics Dashboard is an interactive data analysis application developed using Python.
-The project allows users to upload CSV datasets and perform multiple data analysis operations such as dataset preview, statistical analysis, missing value detection, filtering, visualization, correlation analysis, and dataset cleaning.
+The project allows users to upload CSV datasets and perform multiple data analysis operations such as dataset preview, statistical analysis, missing value analysis, filtering, visualization, correlation analysis, and basic data cleaning.

 The dashboard provides an easy and user-friendly way to analyze structured datasets using Python libraries.